-- Section 8 of the attached booklet sets out charges for services that are set nationally by the Home Office.
+- Section 12 of the attached booklet sets out charges for services that are set nationally by the Home Office.
 Due to these rates being set nationally they do not reflect the costs of administering the charge / service.
-For example, it has been calculated that West Midlands Police in 2022/23 will make a loss of £231k administering shotgun and firearms licensing. - Nationally, based on a survey of other forces in 2018, the loss from forces administering shotgun and firearms licenses been estimated across all police forces as a loss of circa £10m per annum.
+For example, it has been calculated that West Midlands Police in 2023/24 will make a loss of £238k administering shotgun and firearms licensing.
+The Home Office will be undertaking a consultation during 2023 on future charges for administering shotgun and firearms licenses based on full cost recovery. - Nationally, based on a survey of other forces in 2018, the loss from forces administering shotgun and firearms licenses been estimated across all police forces as a loss of circa £10m per annum.
 This loss will now be higher due to the impacts of inflation and the increased requirements on forces to complete checks on applicants following the tragic incident in Plymouth in 2021.